 Science Express gets rolling

-The Science Express, a laboratory on wheels launched by St. Cloud State, will bring hands-on experience in science, technology, engineering and math to K-12 students throughout Central Minnesota.
+Science Express, St. Cloud State's laboratory on wheels, will bring hands-on experience in science, technology, engineering and math to K-12 students throughout Central Minnesota.

 Among the 10-12 schools the Science Express will visit during fall semester are Independence Elementary in Big Lake, Salk Middle School in Elk River and Yellow Medicine East High School in Granite Falls.